How Much Will You Pay for a Bidet?

 How Much Is a Bidet?

 The average cost to install a bidet depends on whether you want a handheld bidet, a standalone ceramic model or a bidet toilet seat.
-If you want to keep the bidet installation cost as low as possible, a handheld bidet is the most affordable choice, with prices as low as $35.
+If you want to keep the bidet installation cost as low as possible, a handheld bidet is the most affordable choice.
+According to Forbes, prices are as low as $40 (CAD 55).
+Expect to pay between $100 and $300 (CAD 135 and CAD 405) to purchase and install a handheld bidet.

 Bidet toilet seats with a spray nozzle offer a better cleaning experience while being a space-saving option, compared to standalone bidets.
-According to Bidet.org, a bidet toilet seat costs between $25 and $100 to install.
+A bidet toilet seat costs between $470 and $1,700 (CAD 640 and CAD 2,300) to install.
 Installation usually involves calling in an electrician to fit a socket.
 Some more expensive bidet toilet seats also have extra luxuries, such as a heated toilet seat.
-These can run anywhere from about $100 for a basic seat to upwards of $500 for the most expensive models with the most features.
+These can run anywhere from about $100 (CAD 135) for a basic seat to around $1,000 (CAD 1,350) for the most expensive models with the most features.

 Keep in mind that the above prices assume that you're getting a bidet toilet seat installed on an existing toilet.
 If you're planning to get a new toilet installed, you'll have to take into account the cost of that, too.